Anne Frank in Translation

 Anne Frank’s status as an icon of Holocaust history and literature was not inevitable, but instead represents a complex interplay between her story’s resonance for young people around the world and the abiding efforts of individuals-- family members, protectors, publishers, critics, playwrights, artists, curators, composers, actors, performers, and educators-- to translate her story from context to context and generation to generation.

 Through focusing on the preservation and publication of Anne Frank’s story, this 8-panel traveling exhibit illuminates the process of commemoration and the role played by editors, publishers, translators, playwrights, curators, composers, and performers.
 The exhibit helps visitors understand Anne Frank’s enduring popularity and legacy as a symbol of the Holocaust while complicating the inevitability with which this phenomenon is often approached by people who have read Anne Frank’s diary.

-Starting on April 21, 2021, a copy of the exhibit will be on view at the Athenaeum Gallery in Sturgis Library at Kennesaw State University.
-For a limited time, the exhibit will be paired with books and manuscripts from the collection of the Bentley Rare Book Museum as well as the original illustrations by KSU student Leonel Warren and Atlanta artist, Kathy Knapp.
+A copy of the exhibit was on view at the Athenaeum Gallery in Sturgis Library at Kennesaw State University from April 21, 2021, through May 26, 2022.
+The exhibit was paired with books and manuscripts from the collection of the Bentley Rare Book Museum as well as the original illustrations by KSU student Leonel Warren and Atlanta artist, Kathy Knapp.